HeavyHorst/remco/docs/content/config/configuration-options.md

 <summary> **prometheus** </summary>

  - **addr(string):**
-   - Address to expose metrics on
+   - Address to expose metrics on.
+Prometheus stats will be available at /metrics endpoint.
  - **expiration(int):**
    - Expiration is the duration a metric is valid for, after which it will be untracked.
 If the value is zero, a metric is never expired.
 </details>